-After years of fighting, over-processing and straightening your curls, you’ve finally decided to embrace them.
+After years of fighting, over-processing, and straightening your curls, you’ve finally decided to embrace them.
+Congratulations!

-If you are reading this post, chances are you have damaged or unmanageable curls and went on the hunt for the perfect product but stumbled into a completely different world.
+If you are reading this, chances are you have damaged or unmanageable curls and went on the hunt for the perfect product but stumbled into a completely different world.

-You have probably seen dozens of curly before and afters that have inspired you to give it a go.
+You have probably seen dozens of curly hair before and after pictures that have inspired you to give it a go.

 These were the two big factors that held me back.

-After having three kids back to back, going platinum blond, and using heat in access, my hair was damaged and lost almost all its curl.
-It was sad.
-Read more about my story here.
+After having three kids, going platinum blond, and using heat in excess, my hair was damaged and had lost almost all its curl. *insert sob here*

 When I stumbled on and decided to try the curly girl method, the first thing I wanted to do was get all the products.

-I’m so glad I didn’t though because I would have ended up wasting a ton of money.
+I’m so glad I didn’t give up pizza night, because after some research I found out that I would have ended up wasting a ton of money.

 So before you go out and buy fancy products (like I almost did) let’s talk about a few things you don’t need.